mattux/RandomPeople4Neo/README.md

 ---

 If all gone well, you can now play with the db.
-The file `query.md` contains a few example queries.
+The file `query.txt` contains a few example queries.
 Have fun! 😃